Learn from Amy Edmondson and Josh Bersin to Help Your Team Practice Intelligent Failure! Learn More →

 Even when people are feeling isolated at work, they might be happy to have an opportunity to change that.
 Making sure employees can connect with peers, leaders, and other teams is a huge part of the process.
 Once those abilities are put in place, more workers will feel as if they belong which offers a host of benefits, such as being more engaged, motivated, and productive.

-What are the implications of isolation for teams?
+What Are the Implications of Isolation for Teams?

-When someone at your company is feeling isolated at work, it isn’t something that affects them in a vacuum.
-It can also affect the business as a whole.
-Feelings of isolation and loneliness may make it harder for the team to communicate.
+For example, feelings of isolation and loneliness may make it harder for the team to communicate.
 When communication breaks down, it can take any feeling of cohesion with it.

 The last few years have proven that teams can work just as well on a virtual basis as in a shared physical location.
 However, some people may find the remote environment tied to feeling isolated at work and becoming lonelier.